|

 where I heard an interesting article on the radio.
 It has been said that

-Apparently one achieves maximum happiness with an annual salary of about
+one achieves maximum happiness with an annual salary of about fifty thousand

 than fifty thousand quid doesn’t bring extra happiness.
 I’d be prepared to